 By understanding and managing your employees’ commute, you can mitigate the overall negative impact it has on your workforce.
 For example, those who walk or bike and those who carpool, the negative impact all but disappears.

 Interested in mitigating attrition risk, boosting employee experience, and providing relief for your organization’s facilities by improving employee commutes?
-Visit us at takescoop.com/partners to learn more.
+Visit us takescoop.com/enterprise to learn more.